kskmr6390/satyams-stellar-showcase/README.md

 # Satyam's Profile

-Welcome to ** My profile**—a modern web application built with the latest frontend technologies to deliver a seamless user experience.
+Welcome to **My Profile**—a modern web application built with the latest frontend technologies to deliver a seamless user experience.

 ## 🚀 Project Overview